-These bounties are scaled to the value of the settlement that the reported company has to pay BSA.
+The bounties offered to whistleblowers were scaled to the value of the settlement that the reported company would have to pay BSA.
 If the company had to pay anywhere between $15,000 to $100,000, the whistleblower could receive up to $5,000.
-If the company had to pay over $15,000,000, the reward could swell to a $1,000,000 payout.
+A payout of over $15,000,000 could generate a $1,000,000 payout.
 However, BSA “reserves the right to deviate from that schedule in its sole discretion.”
 Or, in other words, maybe not.

 Ultimately, if you’re using unlicensed software and your employee knows about it, they can turn you in.
 And if you’re caught with unlicensed software installed on your system, you’re the one responsible, not the employee who installed it.

 The same is true if an employee installs the same software license on multiple devices.
 If that employee were to become disgruntled, they could report you for it, even though they put it on your system.

 If you’re using unlicensed technology or software, you’re setting yourself up for all kinds of pain, from legal charges to customer distrust.